lavalink-devs/Lavalink/IMPLEMENTATION.md

 Lavalink supports searching via YouTube, YouTube Music, and Soundcloud.
 To search, you must prefix your identifier with `ytsearch:`, `ytmsearch:`, or `scsearch:`respectively.

 When a search prefix is used, the returned `loadType` will be `SEARCH_RESULT`.
-Note that, disabling the respective source managers renders these search prefixes redundant.
+Note that, disabling the respective source managers renders these search prefixes useless.
 Plugins may also implement prefixes to allow for more search engines.

 ---